-- Saving on natural gas (one of the operators’ biggest expenses)
+Cost savings on natural gas (one of the operators’ biggest expenses)

-- Removing the byproduct of the manufacturing process, distillers dried grains (DDGs), or corn dust, from the walls to the grain pits.
+Removing the byproduct of the manufacturing process, distillers dried grains (DDGs), or corn dust, from the walls to the grain pits

 Maintenance of the energy center of the ethanol plant is key to efficient operations.
-By cleaning these items, particularly the heat recovery steam generator (HRSG) and stack coils, the equipment will operate with much greater efficiency resulting in average stack temperature drop of 40-60 degrees.
+By cleaning these items, particularly the heat recovery steam generator (HRSG) and stack coils, the equipment will operate with much greater efficiency.
+Resulting in average stack temperature drop of 40-60 degrees.

 According to OSHA guidance, ethanol producers cannot have more than a 16th of an inch of corn dust on any standing structures.

 For many ethanol producers, the only method known to clean their plants and remove the DDGs is water blasting.

 The process typically takes between 36-48 hours

 Water blasting leaves a large amount of secondary waste consisting of water, dirt, grease and corn dust

 "Water simply causes too many potential problems...it does not mix with the grease or the machines, equipment with electronics has to be covered or avoided, and despite efforts to remove the water, it can be weeks before it is completely gone.”